All courses 290 min6 chaptersBuilderanthropic

 What changed when Claude Code SDK became Claude Agent SDK

 On April 8, 2026, Anthropic simultaneously shipped the renamed SDK, the Managed Agents REST API, and an explicit MCP connector guide.
-The rename wasn't a rebrand of the package alone; it came with a branding prohibition — partners may no longer call their products "Claude Code" or use Claude Code ASCII art — and with a note that Opus 4.7 requires SDK version v0.2.111 or later [1].
+The rename wasn't a rebrand of the package alone; it came with a branding prohibition — partners may no longer call their products "Claude Code" or use Claude Code ASCII art — and with an SDK migration guide that names package changes, option-type changes, and configuration-loading changes you need to audit before shipping [6].

 > Prerequisites: None — this is Chapter 1. > > Time: 35 minutes > > Learning objectives: By the end of this chapter you can install the renamed SDK, update your imports, run your first query() call, and explain what the rename means for your production roadmap.